 To properly apply hand sanitizer, add a small amount to the palm of one hand.
 Rub your hands and fingers together, ensuring that you cover the backs of your hands and between your fingers.

 Keep in mind that using a hand sanitizer does not replace the need to wash your hands.
 It is, however, a convenient alternative when you can’t get to a sink with soap and water.

 Continue to practice safe hygiene practices, including washing your hands with soap for at least 20 seconds after touching potentially contaminated surfaces.

 In times like these, sanitizing your hands is just a part of life, but dry skin doesn’t have to be.
-With our Organic Aloe Vera Gel, you can make your own hand sanitizer at home that’s effective, yet tailored to soothe and restore your sensitive skin.
+With our Plant-Based Aloe Vera Gel, you can make your own hand sanitizer at home that’s effective, yet tailored to soothe and restore your sensitive skin.